 LAB CONTENT • To compliment the lectures, a series of laboratory experiments will include the synthesis of several small organic molecules, using standard instrumental techniques - including infrared spectroscopy (IR) and nuclear magnetic resonance spectroscopy (NMR) - to confirm their formation.
-Key reaction include the oxidation of an alcohol, the reduction of a ketone, a Wittig reaction, a Grignard reaction, a Diels-Alder reaction, and a Friedel-Crafts acylation.
+Key reactions include an aldol condensation, a Robinson annulation, the synthesis of an ester, and a multistep organic synthesis.